0xdenishdev/yii2-cache-dogpile/README.md

 );
 ```

-Specify a cache component in app configuration that will be used by dogpile component.
+Specify a cache component in app configuration that will be overriden by anti dogpile component.
 ```php
 'cache' => [
       'class' => 'Oxhexspeak\Dogpile\Caching\Mixins\MemCache',